rhysmorgan134/SocketMost/README.md

 sudo nano /etc/pulse/default.pa

-#add the below to the end of the file replace the 0 and 1 with you card and device number from above
+#add the below to the end of the file replace the c and d with you card and device number from above

 load-module module-alsa-source device=hw:c,d
 .ifexists module-udev-detect.so